laur89/awesome-stars/README.md

 - [ncm2](https://github.com/ncm2/ncm2) - :heart: Slim, Fast and Hackable Completion Framework for Neovim
 - [bpytop](https://github.com/aristocratos/bpytop) - Linux/OSX/FreeBSD resource monitor
 - [igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows you to train, test and use models without writing code
-- [core](https://github.com/home-assistant/core) - :house_with_garden: Open source home automation that puts local control and privacy first
+- [core](https://github.com/home-assistant/core) - WE ARE ON HOLIDAY.
+REVIEWS WILL TAKE A WHILE.
+HAPPY HOLIDAYS! ✨ :house_with_garden: Open source home automation that puts local control and privacy first
 - [registry-cli](https://github.com/andrey-pohilko/registry-cli) - Scripts for easy manipulation of docker-registry from command line (and from scripts)
 - [ntfy](https://github.com/dschep/ntfy) - 🖥️📱🔔 A utility for sending notifications, on demand and when commands finish.
 - [borgmatic](https://github.com/witten/borgmatic) - Simple, configuration-driven backup software for servers and workstations